christensenjairus/ClusterCreator/README.md

 * Prepares, updates, reboots, and joins new nodes to an existing cluster with the `--add-nodes` flag, allowing you to grow your cluster as needed.

 # Usage
+Before using this project, see the [section on configuring your secrets files](#configuring-secrets-files).

 ### Create a cloud-init ready virtual machine template for Tofu to use
 ```bash